 Unit aim (s) The aim of this unit is for the learner to be able to prepare individuals for healthcare activities in a safe and professional manner.
-Assessment requirements specified by asector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
 Learning outcomes 2 and 3 must be assessed in the real work setting Details of the relationship of the unit and relevant National Occupational Standards This unit links to GEN4.

-Title: T/616/5184 Assist the practitioner to carry out health care activities Level: 2 Credit Value: 2 GLH: 13 Learning Outcomes The learner will: Assessment Criteria The learner can: Know about current legislation, national guidelines, policies, protocols and good practice when assisting the practitioner to carry out health care activities Be able to assist the practitioner incarrying out health care activities 1.1 Summarise own roles, responsibilities and accountability with regard to: current legislation national guidelines policies, protocols and good practice guidelines 2.1 Identify the information needed by the practitioner: prior to carrying out health care activities 2.2 Confirm the identity of the individual 2.3 Confirm valid consent has been obtained 2.4 Carry out tasks as required by the practitioner, the care plan and own scope of practice 2.5 Communicate information to other team members while maintaining confidentiality 2.6 Explain how to seek guidance and refer Additional information about this unit 2.6 Explain how to seek guidance and refer on to the appropriate person if any adverse events occur in line with organisational requirements 2.7 Collaborate during activities that require team work 2.8 Record information as directed by the practitioner in line with national and local policy
+Title: T/616/5184 Assist the practitioner to carry out health care activities Level: 2 Credit Value: 2 GLH: 13 Learning Outcomes The learner will: Assessment Criteria The learner can: Know about current legislation, national guidelines, policies, protocols and good practice when assisting the practitioner to carry out health care activities 2.
+Be able to assist the practitioner in carrying out health care activities 1.1 Summarise own roles, responsibilities and accountability with regard to: current legislation national guidelines policies, protocols and good practice guidelines 2.1 Identify the information needed by the practitioner: prior to carrying out health care activities during health care activities 2.2 Confirm the identity of the individual 2.3 Confirm valid consent has been obtained 2.4 Carry out tasks as required by the practitioner, the care plan and own scope of practice 2.5 Communicate information to other team members while maintaining confidentiality 2.6 Explain how to seek guidance and refer on to the appropriate person if any adverse events occur in line with organisational requirements 2.7 Collaborate during activities that require team work 2.8 Record information as directed by the practitioner in line with national and local policy